Optimal consumption under loss-averse multiplicative habit-formation preferences: Introduction

 It is well-known that the optimization problem is no longer concave under the above S-shaped utility.
-We choose to employ the concave envelope (of the utility function) and first study the HJB equation associated to the resulting concavified stochastic control problem.
-To circumvent the challenge caused by the path-dependency due to habit formation, we further consider a change of variable introduced by \cite{ABY22} to work with the auxiliary controls and state process, namely, the relative consumption, the relative investment, and the relative wealth, all respect to the habit formation process (see \eqref{eq:ratios} and \eqref{eq:X}).
+We choose to employ the concave envelope (of the utility function) and first study the HJB equation associated to the concavified stochastic control problem.
+To circumvent the challenge caused by the path-dependency due to habit formation, we further consider the auxiliary controls and state process, namely, the relative consumption, the relative investment, and the relative wealth, all respect to the habit formation process (see \cref{eq:ratios} and \cref{eq:X}).
 Consequently, it is sufficient to investigate an equivalent one-dimensional HJB equation under the concavified utility.
 Thanks to the structure of the concave envelope, it is natural to conjecture the existence of a free boundary threshold $x_0\geq 0$ for the relative wealth such that the optimal relative consumption is completely suspended, i.e., $c^*_t=0$, whenever the relative wealth falls below $x_0$; and the optimal relative consumption is characterized by the first order condition when the relative wealth diffuses above or at $x_0$.
-As a consequence, we encounter a nonlinear free boundary problem (see problem \eqref{eq:HJB-FBP1-moderate}) by plugging the conjectured optimal consumption, and our mathematical task is to show the existence of a classical solution to this free boundary problem and establish the verification proof for the conjectured optimal controls.
+We eventually encounter a nonlinear free boundary problem (see problem \cref{eq:HJB-FBP1-moderate}), and our mathematical task is to show the existence of a classical solution to this free boundary problem and establish the rigorous verification proof for the conjectured optimal controls.
+An added level of difficulty stems from the generality of our utility function.
+As noted earlier, all existing studies on multiplicative habit formation assume a restricted class of power utility functions, namely, $U(C_t/H_t)=\frac{1}{1-\gam}(C_t/H_t)^{1-\gam}$ for $\gam>1$.